vgerbot-libraries/shortcuts/README.md

 ![NPM](https://img.shields.io/npm/l/@vgerbot/shortcuts?style=social)
 -->

-A powerful and lightweight JavaScript library, implemented using TypeScript, for managing keyboard shortcuts.
+A powerful keyboard shortcuts library implemented in TypeScript, enabling flexible and configurable keyboard shortcut functionality.

+`@vgerbot/shortcuts` is an open-source project written in TypeScript that aims to simplify the implementation of flexible and configurable keyboard shortcuts for your applications.
+Whether you are developing web apps, desktop apps, this library provides a simple yet powerful way to manage and handle user input for keyboard shortcuts.

 ## ⚡️ Key Features: